ssbc/ssb-server/plugins/plugins.md

 ## uninstall: source

-Uninstall a plugin from Scuttlebot.
+Uninstall a plugin from ssb-server.

 ```bash
 uninstall {nodeModule}